external-secrets/external-secrets/docs/guides/ownership-deletion-policy.md

 ## Deletion Policy
 DeletionPolicy defines what should happen if a given secret gets deleted **from the provider**.

-DeletionPolicy is only supported on the following providers.
-Please feel free to contribute more:
+DeletionPolicy is only supported on the specific providers, please refer to our [stability/support table](../introduction/stability-support.md).
-* AWS Secrets Manager
-* AWS Parameter Store

 ### Retain (default)
 Retain will retain the secret if all provider secrets have been deleted.